 Edwards getting hot

-A lot has already been said of Carl Edwards’ winless start to the season in both the Cup and Nationwide Series’ after dominating both one year ago.
+A lot has already been said of Carl Edwards’s winless start to the season in both the Cup and Nationwide series after dominating both one year ago.
 Less and less ink has been wasted in the past month though as Edwards has slowly turned the corner.
-On the Cup side, the Missouri native parlayed four consecutive top 10s prior to a near-top 10 at the topsy turvy road course in Sonoma, Ca this weekend.
-But the proverbial monkey that’s been on Edward’s back all season finally leapt off Saturday night when he powered from the back of the pack to the front and by Kyle Busch for the win at Milwaukee.
+On the Cup side, the Missouri native parlayed four consecutive top 10s prior to a near-top 10 at the topsy-turvy road course in Sonoma, Calif. this weekend.
+But the proverbial monkey that’s been on Edwards’s back all season finally leapt off Saturday night when he powered from the back of the pack to the front and by Kyle Busch for the win at Milwaukee.
 Edwards must find a way now to keep the momentum going in both series as he chases down Busch in Nationwide and needs wins for crucial bonus points when it comes time for the Chase on the Cup side.